datenguide/datenguide-backend/README.md

 There is a dedicated app that can download data cubes from *GENESIS*-Instances and load them into an Elasticsearch index: [genesapi-cli](https://github.com/datenguide/genesapi-cli)

+See below how to set up a small Elasticsearch cluster for local developement (without using `genesapi-cli`).

 ## Run Flask app